josenestorpardoherrera/PersonalSite/content/project/asynchronous-digital-calculator.md

 date = "2016-04-27"

 # Project title.
-title = "Asynchronous Digital Calculator (AsíCalcula)"
+title = "Asynchronous Digital Calculator of the Four Basic Operations (AsíCalcula)"

 # Project summary to display on homepage.
 summary = ""